JohnRPB/Open-Meta-Project/README.md

 # The Open Meta Project

 A website where scientists can conduct, comment on, and share meta-analyses.
+A meta-analysis asseses the weight of evidence for a research proposition by aggregating the results of a set of studies that address that proposition; it is common in the social, clinical, and pyschological sciences, and is often used to settle important debates.

+With the Open Meta Project, scientists have a platform where R's considerable statistical libraries can be harnessed to conduct meta-analyses through an accessible user interface.
+No coding expertise required.
+And to expand the project's statistical capabilities (beyond the provided functions), users only need to know R, not JavaScript.

-For a quick overview of what has been accomplished, see the "Project Showcase" section.
+Distributed, reproducible, and interactive scientific analyses are the goal of the Open Meta project.
+For a quick overview of what has been accomplished, see the "Project Showcase" section; for a more in-depth explanation of the underlying architercture, see "Rationale and technical concepts".

 #### Note: This project is under active development, and documentation is being added every day.